hchyang/PSiTE/wes/wessim/README.md

 Wessim2 is highly recommended when the probe sequence is available since it is more realistic.

 #### Revisions
-For ease of use, we revised the source code of WesSim2 and include it in our CSiTE package.
+For ease of use, we revised the source code of WesSim2 and include it in our PSiTE package.

 Major changes:
 1. Replace gfServer and gfClient with blat for mapping probes to the genome